vumaasha/Atlas/dataset/data_collection/README.md

 ![alt text](https://github.com/vumaasha/Atlas/blob/master/img/atlas_csv_strucure.jpg "sample of the csv file")

+For example in from teh image above,

 The first column is named _Taxonomy_ and contains the category path for a product which is separated by "->".
 Example: Men-> Western Wear-> Jeans

 The remaining columns are named after the crawler and the rows are filled with the product page URL for the given source.

-#### Pre-requisite packages to be installed

-Install the required packages to setup the environment for crawler

-`pip install -r requirements.txt`

-### To run the crawlers

-Scrapy:

-`scrapy crawler_name.py`

-Replace 'crawler_name' with name of the python file

-Example:

-`scrapy bollywood_kart.py`

-Selenium:

-`python crawler_name.py`

-Example:

-`python myntra.py`

-***

-## Working of the crawlers
+### Working of the crawlers

 Each of the crawlers follow these steps while scraping images from a URL

 **Step 1:**
-Parse the csv file to obtain the source URL of website to be scraped
+Parse the input csv file `crawler_datasett.csv` to obtain the source URL of website to be scraped

 **Step 2:**
 At each iteration, scraper visits each product page URL starting from the source URL and scrapes the following information and stores it into a dictionary